sritodi/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-and-configure-mobility.md

     > [!NOTE]
     > You can turn off Call via Work without turning off access to Mobility.
 But you can't turn off Mobility without also turning off Call via Work.

+### Enable Push Notificatoin in Platform Service Settings
+1. Log on, with an account that's a member of the **CsAdministrator** role, to a computer where **Skype for Business Server Management Shell** and **Ocscore** are installed.

+2. Start the **Skype for Business Server Management Shell**.
+3. Set-CsPlatformServiceSettings -EnablePushNotifications $true